Luis Octavio

 What I Built

-I designed the system with one goal: it had to work for any designer, on any screen, at any point in the future.
+The system had to work for any designer, on any screen, without needing me in the room.

 01